The purpose of an estimator is what it does: Misspecification, estimands, and over-identification: Choice of Estimator and Estimand

 \begin{exsq}[Parametric Models, continued] In some economic applications of parametric models, researchers appear to prefer the estimates from simulated method of moments to maximum likelihood.\footnote{For instance, \citet{bordalo2020overreaction} write ``We prefer this method to maximum likelihood for two reasons.
 First, one advantage of our model is that it is simple and transparent.
 However, this simplicity comes at the cost of likely misspecification, and it is well known that with misspecification concerns moment estimators are often more reliable.''} This view has a long history in economics, with many researchers preferring SMM or related ``calibration'' procedures to maximum likelihood because of the ability to select moments that, in their judgment, more directly reflect the economic quantity of interest---see \citet{dawkins2001calibration} for an overview of calibration and extensive references.

-It is natural to interpret these statements as (implicit) restrictions on the nesting model researchers have in mind, which ensure that some estimands are more closely related to the parameters of interest that others.
+It is natural to interpret these statements as (implicit) restrictions on the nesting model researchers have in mind, which ensure that some estimands are more closely related to the parameters of interest than others or, relatedly, that some estimation criteria better reflect the researcher's objectives.
 Such restrictions are rarely stated formally, however.
 Since these considerations appear to actively guide estimation choices, more explicit articulation of the rationale for a given estimator is useful, and formalizing such arguments seems a potentially fruitful area for future econometric research. \end{exsq}

 \begin{exsq}[Generalized Method of Moments, continued] As with OLS, the literature has characterized the GMM estimand for specific choices of moments, weights, and nesting models.
 For example, \citet{209996d6-9cfc-38cf-a7bb-28a4c5d811aa} and \citet{angrist1995two} show that, under monotonicity, two-stage least squares---a special case of GMM---recovers a positive-weight average of treatment effects.
-In finance, \citet{hansen1997assessing} show that in a misspecified asset pricing model the GMM objective with a specific weighting matrix measures the squared error in approximating an admissible stochastic discount factor, and so measures the ``size'' of pricing errors in a precise sense. \end{exsq}
+In finance, \citet{hansen1997assessing} show that in a misspecified asset pricing model, the GMM objective with a specific weighting matrix measures the squared error in approximating an admissible stochastic discount factor, and so measures the ``size'' of pricing errors in a precise sense. \end{exsq}